colonyos/pycolonies/README.md

 colonies.approve_executor(executorid, colony_prvkey)
 ```

-We also need to register the `echo` function, telling the Colonies server that this executor is capable of executing a function called `echo`.
+*Optinally:* We also need to register the `echo` function, telling the Colonies server that this executor is capable of executing a function called `echo`.

 ```python
 colonies.add_function(executorid,